acenet-arc/cpp_as_a_second_language/_episodes/classes.md

 ### Class access modifiers

 `public` is a class access modifier.
-It describes how the members of the class in the class after the access modifier is to be treated.
+It describes how the members of the class after the access modifier are to be treated.
-* `public`: indicates that the following members can be accessed from anywhere
+* `public`: indicates that the following members can be accessed from anywhere.
 * `private`: indicates that the following members can be accessed only from within the class (this will make more sense when we talk about member functions).
 * `protected`: indicates that the following members can only be accessed by the class and any child classes (child classes will make more sense when we talk about inheritance).